zhaoshijie1248/Capstone-zillow-prediction/README.md

 EDA involves understanding the data using various visualization techniques.
 Refer to the EDA Jupyter notebook file attached for a detailed analysis.

 ## Impute Missing Values
 A major challenge in dealing with the data was the high percentage of missing attributes (35% with more than 90% missing values).
-Two strategies were used to handle the missing values:
+We use Knn Imputation (Euclidean distance) to handle the missing values:

-1. Approach 1: Imputation after joining the two datasets (on 90k records) using K-Nearest Neighbors (KNN).
-2. Approach 2: Imputation before the join operation (on 27 million records) using K-Nearest Neighbors (KNN) to take advantage of a larger dataset for better neighbor imputation.
+Knn Imputation (Euclidean distance)
+1. Imputation after join operation -90k
+2. Using KNN classifier and regressor to find better neighbors to impute

 ## Feature Engineering
 Feature engineering involved creating new variables using variable interaction and feature selection using different approaches: